 As the student, you are expected to ensure full compliance with and understand the following terms of an honors contract:

-- Only two contracted classes can count towards the University Honors coursework requirement.*
+- Up to two contracted classes can count towards the University Honors coursework requirement.

 - Students are not encouraged to contract a class that already offers an honors section unless there is a scheduling conflict.